drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 Briefly, syllables were presented auditorily while recording EEG from the listener.
-EEG data were epoched around each presented syllable, underwent dimensionality reduction, and were labelled with the phonological feature values of each syllable‘s consonant.
+EEG data were epoched around each presented syllable, underwent dimensionality reduction, and were labelled with the phonological feature values of each syllable’s consonant.
 Those labels were used to train a set of phonological feature classifiers (one for each phonological feature in the system), and the performance of the system of classifiers was combined to create a confusion matrix summarising the similarity of neural responses to the